- Solicitors For Business

 - News & Events

-If you wish to refuse a particular type of treatment, or are looking to ensure a decision about your wellbeing is agreed, then you may want to make a living will.
-JMW's team of experienced solicitors can help you every step of the way throughout this legal process.
+If you have determined that you would like to make a living will, or an ‘advance decision’ in relation to your medical treatment and future wellbeing, then JMW's team of experienced solicitors can help you every step of the way throughout this legal process.

 This legal agreement has the same effect as a refusal of treatment by a person who is of sound mind.
-This means that if the treatment is given, the medical professional in charge could face civil liability or prosecution.
+They need to be carefully worded to ensure your wishes will be followed in the future when you cannot communicate them yourself.

 An advance decision must meet the following criteria: